It is said that Neptune once made

 Traditions and Hearthside Stories of West Cornwall

 There are several stories of mermaids from around the Cornish coast including Seaton, between Downderry and Looe Here, where now only exists a sandy beach, was once a thriving fishing town.
 One day a local man insulted the mermaid and she cursed the town to be swallowed by the sands.

 Mermaids Rock, near Lamorna in the west of Cornwall is home to a mermaid who sits upon a rock and appears as a warning of storms.
-Her singing is heard before a shipwreck.
-It was said she sat combing her hair and singing, luring local fishermen to their deaths.
+Her singing is also heard before a shipwreck.
+They do say that she sat upon the rock combing her hair and singing in order to lure local fishermen to their deaths.